pulzze/autoflow-documentation/docs/ids/action-datetime-datetime-to-date/tooltip.md

-Converts a datetime into a date.
+Converts a datetime into a date (yyyy-MM-dd)